Heart Attack

 IU Health Heart & Vascular Care physicians’ affiliation with the Indiana University School of Medicine ensures that they can offer you the latest innovations in diagnosis and treatment.
 They have implemented new lifesaving techniques throughout their history, bringing many treatments to Indiana for the first time.

-From Level One emergency programs that ensure speed and communication coordination, to LifeLine emergency transport services, to experienced cardiac care teams, they care for you when you need them most.
+From emergency programs that ensure speed and communication coordination, to LifeLine emergency transport services, to experienced cardiac care teams, they care for you when you need them most.

 The longer it takes for the heart muscle to receive blood flow, the more the heart muscle dies, decreasing your heart function.
 Once a heart attack occurs, a physician must clear the plaque causing the attack as quickly as possible to restore blood flow to the heart muscle.